Perfins - ruined stamps?

 There are many variants where single holes or even whole letters are missing.
-Some addressees have added another hole:

-In case of such a hit the stamp indeed was ruined.
 Nowadays a perforation would actually make the stamps worthless, because in most postal areas, as in Germany, these are no longer allowed.
 Instead of them metermarks are used.

 Perfins may be regarded as personalized stamps.
 They can be shown at official exhibitions.
 They enrich each thematic collection and offer wide possibilities for research.

 Thanks to Nico Helling from the MFN for the approval to take over parts and pictures from his report.